 1) Activating your account

-To keep using the app, you’ll need to re-authenticate your Best Practice account from the SGUL campus at least once every six months.
+To keep using the app, you’ll need to re-confirm your SGUL credentials with Best Practice at least once every six months.

-You can do this by visiting the Best Practice website in one of three ways:
+You can do this by visiting the BMJ Best Practice website in one of four ways:

 - using a desktop computer in the SGUL computer room